Level: Resort nearby

 The first and most expensive way is to stay at New Emerald Cove Hotel which is located right in front of the tidy beach.
-As there is no road reaching the resort, the hotel will organize for you a boat pick up.
+As there is no road reaching the resort, the hotel will organize for you a boat pick-up.

 The second option and cheaper alternative is to get there by boat with a local guide.
-Here comes the hard part as the usual snorkeling tours will take you to St Pierre Island and that there is no regular snorkeling tour going to Anse La Farine.
+Here comes the hard part as the usual snorkeling tours will take you to St Pierre Island and there is no regular snorkeling tour going to Anse La Farine.

 The way we suggest getting there is from Anse La Blague, a desert beautiful beach off the tourist path where you will easily find yourself with the whole Anse for you.
 A local fisherman keeps his small white and red boat parked here (the boat is called Koste), usually right in front of the abandoned estates.

 If he is not out fishing he will spot you at the beach and will offer to take you to Anse La Farine.
 You can negotiate with him a price, how many stops, and how long you will stay there.
 This is perhaps the best chance you have to reach the snorkeling spot described here.